 It determines which monthly expenses to remove to adjust your monthly expenses to live below your means.

-Since 2015, I tracked almost all of the income and expenses that I had.
-It is hard at the start, but it eventually became more effortless and nearly routine.
+Since 2015, I have tracked almost all of the income and expenses that I had.
+It was hard at the start, but it eventually became more effortless and nearly routine.

 23. Learn How The Difference Between Wants and Needs

 Knowing the difference between your wants and needs is a way to prioritize your expenses.

 Your needs are the things that you and your family literally cannot live without, such as food, clothing, and shelter.
 The wants are everything else.

 Knowing this basic principle will save you a lot in the long run, especially in times of great uncertainty, like in this COVID-19 pandemic that we are currently experiencing.